Mridul98/omnilytics_data_science_challenge/README.md

 ## Part - 1
 ## Performance were evaluated based on 3 criteria
     1. Cumulative monthly growth rate (it is the indicator of the last years growth)
-    2. Trend estimation using Linear Regression (it is the indicator whether the trend is downward or upward)
+    2. Trend estimation using Linear Regression (it is the indicator whether the trend is downward or upward) modeled using y = mx+c
-    3. Linearity Strength of the time series (indicator of how the linear the time series is.
+    3. Linearity Strength of the time series (indicator of how linear the time series is.
 Value close to 0 means the time series is fairly non-linear)

     (most of the time, cumulative monthly growth rate is enough to measure the performance of different tops)